 That question is the key to losing virginity – for good.

-Erin McKelle is a Contributing Writer and Online Community Manager for Everyday Feminism.
-She’s an e-activist, video blogger, student, and non-profit advocate and has launched several projects including Fearless Feminism and Consent is Sexy.
+Erin McKelle is an e-activist, video blogger, student, and non-profit advocate and has launched several projects including Fearless Feminism and Consent is Sexy.
 In her spare time, Erin enjoys reading, writing bad poetry, drawing, politics and reality TV.
 You can find her blogging at Fearless Feminism, Facts About Feminism, and Period Positive.
 Follow her on Twitter @ErinMckelle and read her articles here.

 Used by hundreds of universities, non-profits, and businesses.